South Norfolk: History

 The new district was named South Norfolk, reflecting its position within the wider county.

 The council appointed a shared managing director with neighbouring Broadland District Council in 2018.
 The two councils' staff were merged in 2020 and the councils moved to a new shared building in 2023.

+In March 2026, the government announced plans to abolish the district in 2028 as part of local government reorganisation across Norfolk.
+These proposals were withdrawn in September 2026.

 Governance

 South Norfolk Council provides district-level services.
 County-level services are provided by Norfolk County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 In the parts of the district within The Broads, town planning is the responsibility of the Broads Authority.
 The district council appoints one of its councillors to sit on that authority.

 Political control

 The council has been under no overall control since a by-election in May 2024.
 Prior to that, the council had been under Conservative majority control since 2007.
 The Conservatives continue to run the council, but as a minority administration.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements took effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: